alwalxed/qafiyah/README.md

 # Qafiyah | قافية

 A free, open-source Arabic poetry platform and database featuring 944K+ verses from 932 poets across 10 eras.
 Built with Nextjs, Hono, and Supabase.
-Offers full data dumps—no scraping needed.
-Supports advanced Arabic search.
-A Twitter bot posts a verse every hour.

 ## 📑 Table of Contents